How Christian Parents and Teachers Can Talk To Children About Gender Identity

 Having these same conversations with older kids are going to be more challenging because we’ll have to do more reformative work by tearing down faulty ways of thinking about objective and subjective differences.
 However, it’s never too late to start training them to discern the difference between objective truth claims and subjective preference claims.

-We hope that Dr. Christopher Yuan’s thoughtful and wise input empowers you to see the goodness of God’s design and faithfully talk to your children about gender identity.
+We hope that you can see the goodness of God’s design and faithfully talk to your children about gender identity.

 Start a Conversation About Gender Identity and Other Difficult Questions